John Harbaugh: Baltimore Ravens head coach

-Harbaugh signed a three-year extension on February 14, 2011 that kept him under contract through 2014.
-The Ravens finished 2011 12–4, winning the AFC North division and sweeping the Steelers home and away before losing the AFC Championship Game to the New England Patriots after Lee Evans had a potential late game-winning pass knocked out of his hands by Patriots defensive back Sterling Moore and kicker Billy Cundiff flubbed a potential game-tying field goal.
-Neither Evans nor Cundiff made the 53-man 2012 roster.
+Harbaugh signed a three-year extension on February 14, 2011, that kept him under contract through 2014.
 John faced his younger brother Jim in Week 12 (2011) on Thanksgiving Day when John's Ravens beat Jim's San Francisco 49ers 16–6.
+The Ravens finished the 2011 season with a 12–4 record, winning the AFC North and sweeping the Pittsburgh Steelers home and away.
+The Ravens defeated the Houston Texans 20–13 in the Divisional Round.
+The Ravens lost the AFC Championship to the New England Patriots after Lee Evans had a potential late game-winning pass knocked out of his hands by Patriots defensive back Sterling Moore and kicker Billy Cundiff missed a potential game-tying field goal.

-The 2012 Baltimore Ravens again met the Patriots in the AFC championship game (on January 20, 2013), got their revenge with a 28–13 victory (coming from behind with a 13–7 second half), and was the first time Tom Brady and Bill Belichick lost a home game after leading at halftime, giving John the opportunity to face brother Jim and the 49ers in Super Bowl XLVII on February 3, 2013.
+The 2012 Baltimore Ravens finished with a 10–6 record and won the AFC North.
+They defeated the Indianapolis Colts 24–9 in the Wild Card Round and the Denver Broncos 38–35 in the Divisional Round.
+They again met the New England Patriots in the AFC Championship (on January 20, 2013), got their revenge with a 28–13 victory (coming from behind with a 13–7 second half), and was the first time Tom Brady and Bill Belichick lost a home game after leading at halftime, giving John the opportunity to face brother Jim and the San Francisco 49ers in Super Bowl XLVII on February 3, 2013.
 Many have pegged Super Bowl XLVII as the "Harbowl".
 The Ravens were victorious, defeating the 49ers 34–31.
 Following the victory, John gave his entire staff replica Lombardi trophies to commemorate the victory.

-In 2012, Harbaugh was awarded the third-highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the U.S. Army community while serving as the Baltimore Ravens Coach.
+In 2012, Harbaugh was awarded the third-highest honor within the Department of the Army Civilian Awards, the Outstanding Civilian Service Award, for substantial contributions to the U.S. Army community while serving as the Baltimore Ravens coach.

 He was selected to be inducted into Miami University's "Cradle of Coaches" in 2013.

 On September 5, 2013, an hour before the Ravens played in the NFL regular season's opening game, it was reported that Harbaugh had signed a four-year contract extension in a deal that was reached "months ago."
+In the 2013 season, Harbaugh and the Ravens finished with an 8–8 record and missed the postseason.

 Harbaugh is the only head coach in NFL history to win a playoff game in each of his first five seasons, according to NFL Network.